University of Saint Mary of the Lake

-The University of Saint Mary of the Lake (USML) is a private Roman Catholic seminary in Mundelein, Illinois.
+The University of Saint Mary of the Lake (USML) is a private Catholic seminary in Mundelein, Illinois.
 It is the principal seminary and school of theology for the formation of priests in the Archdiocese of Chicago in Illinois.
-It was chartered by the Illinois General Assembly in 1844.
+USML was chartered by the Illinois General Assembly in 1844.
 USML is often referred to by the name of its graduate program, Mundelein Seminary.
 Its compound name is University of Saint Mary of the Lake/Mundelein Seminary.